Leigh Lanham: Career

-In December 2011, he signed to ride for Coventry Bees in the Elite League as a double-up rider, sharing a team place with Aaron Summers.
+In December 2011, Lanham signed to ride for Coventry Bees in the Elite League as a double-up rider, sharing a team place with Aaron Summers.
 Following the closure of the Premier League Newport Wasps team, Lanham rode for the Rye House Rockets for a short period, before re-joining his home town club Ipswich Witches, following an injury to Morten Risager.
 Leigh retired from speedway in January 2017 at the age of 39.

-On 14 September 2018, Lanham was chosen to ride the final 4 laps at the Arena Essex raceway.
+On 14 September 2018, Lanham was chosen to ride the final four laps at the Arena Essex raceway.
 During his ten years with the Arena Essex Hammers and Lakeside Hammers, Lanham became the club's all-time leading appearance maker and highest points scorer.